 In other words, words that have exactly the same disastrous effect as the “but”.
-If I then simply give them a little help with the tip instead of saying “and”, something like death will definitely come up: “Honey, I can understand that you are angry and yet we have to talk to each other!”
+If I then simply give them a little help with the tip instead of saying "and", something like death will surely come up: "Darling, I can understand that you are angry and yet we have to talk to each other!"

 Language is used without reflection

 At this point, both the trainer and the participant normally need a break and a sip of water!
 Is it not incredible how automated and unreflected we use language and do not notice what we do with it?